garindra/brick/README.md

 [http://pypi.python.org/pypi/brick](http://pypi.python.org/pypi/brick)

 ###Prerequisites
-`pycacher` is currently well tested on Python 2.5, 2.6 and 2.7.
+`brick` is currently well tested on Python 2.5, 2.6 and 2.7.

 ###Run unit tests
 If you have the `nose` Python unit tester library installed and want to run the unit test suite for this library, then simply run this command: